22 Feb National Insurance Contribution 2018/2019

 NIC for Employees

-For employees Class1 National Insurance (NI) primary contributions are deducted from their salary each month as part of the PAYE system.
+For employees, Class1 National Insurance (NI) primary contributions deduct from their salary each month as part of the PAYE system.

-The rate of NIC paid by employees is affected by whether you are contracted out of SERPS or S2P as it is now called (the State Second Pension Scheme) in which case a reduced rate is payable.
-If the employee has contracted out of SERPS and into a salary-related scheme, then at the basic level the NIC rates are reduced by 1.4% for the employee and 3.4% for the employer.
+Employees’ rate of NIC pay depends on whether you are covenant out of SERPS or S2P(the State Second Pension Scheme) in which case the reduce rate is payable.
+If the employee has pledge out of SERPS and into a salary-related scheme, then at the basic level the NIC rates reduce by 1.4% for the employee and 3.4% for the employer.

 NICs for Employers

-Class 1 secondary contributions are paid by the employer at the rate of 13.8% on all the employee’s income above £162 per week.
-The contributions must be paid over to HMRC together with the primary contributions deducted from the employees’ salaries, each by the 19th of each month or by 22nd if paying electronically.
+Employers pay Class 1 secondary contributions at the rate of 13.8% on all the employee’s income above £162 per week.
+HMRC must get the contributions together with the primary contributions being deduct from the employees’ salaries, each by the 19th of each month or by 22nd if paying electronically.
 Employers with small payrolls can elect to pay quarterly.

-Class 1A contributions are paid by the employer on most forms of benefits provided to the employee, at the rate of 13.8% on the value of the benefit provided.
-Class 1A contributions are paid once a year by 6 July after the tax year end.
+Employers pay Class 1A contributions on most forms of benefits provided to the employee, at the rate of 13.8% on the value of the benefit provided.
+Class 1A contributions are recompense once a year by 6 July after the tax year-end.

 Some businesses are exempt from paying the employer’s class 1 NICs for 12 months for up to 10 employees, capped at £5,000 per employee.
 The scheme started in September 2010 but applies to new businesses set up on and after 22 June 2010.
 It only applies in Scotland, Wales, Northern Ireland, the North of England, Yorkshire, the Midlands and the South West regions.
-Certain businesses are excluded, such as those under the IR35 or Managed Service Company rules, and businesses in grant-supported sectors such as agriculture, fisheries and coal.
+Certain businesses are disbar, such as those under the IR35 or Managed Service Company rules, and businesses in grant-support sectors such as agriculture, fisheries, and coal.

 From 5 April 2014, a new Employment Allowance of £2,000 per year for all businesses and charities is available to offset against the cost of Employer’s class 1 national insurance contributions.
 This applies to all businesses and employees not just new employees or new businesses.